-Diet: A variety of aquatic wildlife, such as fish, crayfish, crabs, frogs, birds’ eggs, birds and other reptiles such as turtles.
+River otters eat a variety of aquatic wildlife, such as fish, crayfish, crabs, frogs, birds’ eggs, birds and reptiles such as turtles.
 They have also been known to eat aquatic plants and to prey on other small mammals, such as muskrats or rabbits.
-They have a very high metabolism so they need to eat frequently.
+They have a very high metabolism, so they need to eat frequently.

-Communication: River otters communicate with whistles, yelps, growls and screams, as well as touch and body posture.
+River otters communicate with whistles, yelps, growls, and screams, as well as touch and body posture.
 They also scent mark using scent glands near the base of their tails that produce a strong, musky odor.

-Conservation Status: North American river otters were hunted and trapped extensively for their fur in the 19th and 20th centuries, and are still hunted in some places.
-They were extirpated from portions of their range, but conservation and re-introduction efforts are helping populations to recover.
+North American river otters were hunted and trapped extensively for their fur in the 19th and 20th centuries, and are still hunted in some places.
+They were extirpated from portions of their range, but conservation and reintroduction efforts are helping populations to recover.
 However habitat destruction and water pollution still puts these animals at great risk, especially because they are so specialized.

 North American river otters can close their nostrils to keep water out during long dives.